Being a mom of twins is no easy task! Take a look at things only a new twin mom would understand, from a twin pregnancy to managing two toddlers.

 Rely on the double stroller, of course.

-As a twin mom, you’ll use that stroller for almost everything, not just on long walks or errands.
-You’ll use it even to get the twins from your car to the front door (because there’s no way to carry two babies—or even two infant car seats—if you’re on your own).
+As a twin mom, you’ll likely use that stroller for almost everything, not just on long walks or errands.
+You’ll probably use it even to get the twins from your car to the front door (because there’s no way to carry two babies—or even two infant car seats—if you’re on your own).

 5. You get the funniest questions about whether they’re identical or not